nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters add appointment command specifying the index or indexes of persons, address, start and end datetimes and description of the appointment.
+1. User enters add appointment command specifying the index or indexes of persons, address, start and end DateTimes and description of the appointment.
 2. PB adds the appointment.
 3. PB displays success message and shows the updated list of appointments.